 While the precise cause of rosacea has yet to be identified, some plausible sources have been considered and are being studied:

 - Microscopic mites: Also known as demodex folliculorum, these mites usually exist on the human face without causing any harm.
 However, individuals with rosacea have much higher numbers of microscopic mites, although it’s not known if this is a cause or effect.

-- Genes: Manhattan dermatology clinics report that rosacea tends to occur within families, although no particular gene has ever been isolated and attributed to causing rosacea.
+- Genetic predisposition: Manhattan dermatology clinics report that rosacea tends to occur within families, although no particular gene has ever been isolated and attributed to causing rosacea.

 What Triggers Rosacea

 While they may not be the root causes of the condition, NY dermatologists have noticed some precipitating factors that can induce or aggravate the symptoms of the disease.
 Naturally, not everyone’s affected in the same way, but these stimuli have often been reported in rosacea sufferers: